-- Two of the Founding Fathers, George Washington and Thomas Jefferson, administered the first census in 1790, which counted every "inhabitant" in the new country.
-Many of those inhabitants were foreign-born, including eight of the signers of the Declaration of Independence. - Congress rejected basing apportionment on the number of citizens when debating the 14th Amendment, instead choosing the word "persons" for the amendment's text. - A 2010 Congressional Research Service report concluded: "The term "whole number of persons" appears broad enough to include all individuals, regardless of citizenship status, and thus would appear to require the entire population be included in the apportionment calculation.
+- Two of the Founding Fathers, George Washington and Thomas Jefferson, administered the first census in 1790, which counted every "inhabitant" in the new country. - Congress rejected basing apportionment on the number of citizens when debating the 14th Amendment, and instead the word "persons" was deliberately chosen for the amendment's text. - A 2010 Congressional Research Service report concluded: "The term "whole number of persons" appears broad enough to include all individuals, regardless of citizenship status, and thus would appear to require the entire population be included in the apportionment calculation.
 [A] constitutional amendment ... would likely be necessary in order to exclude any individuals from the census count for the purpose of apportioning House seats." (emphasis added) - In 2016, when asked to weigh in on a related question in Evenwel v.
-Abbott (578 U.S. \\\\.
+Abbott (578 U.S. .
 136 S.Ct.
 1120 (2016)), a case about state legislative redistricting, a unanimous Supreme Court noted that the 14th Amendment contemplates that "representatives serve all residents, not just those eligible to vote," and that seminal cases setting forth the one-person, one-vote principle (e.g. Wesberry v.
-Sanders (376 U.S. 1).
-Reynolds v.
-Sims (377 U.S. 533) confirmed a total-population basis for representational equality in the U.S. House of Representatives. - The 14th Amendment was enacted, in part, to repeal the provision in Article I that counted enslaved people as only three-fifths of a person for apportionment purposes.
+Sanders (376 U.S. 1), Reynolds v.
+Sims (377 U.S. 533)) confirmed a total-population basis for representational equality in the U.S. House of Representatives. - The 14th Amendment was enacted, in part, to repeal the provision in Article I that counted enslaved people as only three-fifths of a person for apportionment purposes.
 H.R.
-7109 evokes this shameful legacy and represents an attempt to re-write history.
+151 evokes this shameful legacy and represents an attempt to rewrite history.